Parsa2820/parsa2820.github.io/about.md

 >
 >**Supervisor: Dr. Mohsen Ansari**

 The fog computing environment is a distributed system that consists of a large number of heterogeneous devices.
 Scheduling resources in the fog computing environment is a challenging problem.
-Metaheuristic algorithms on the other hand are a class of algorithms that can be used to find near-optimal solutions for optimization problems in a reasonable amount of time.
+Metaheuristic algorithms, on the other hand, can be used to find near-optimal solutions for optimization problems in a reasonable amount of time.
 That makes them a perfect candidate for solving the fog scheduling problem.
 In this project, we are trying to compare the performance metaheuristic algorithms (specifically [Artificial Gorilla Troops Optimization]() and [Reptile Search Algorithm]()) with the state-of-the-art algorithms in the fog scheduling problem using the [CloudSim]() simulator.

 ## Publications